- Accounts & Access

 Gaming & Internet TV Devices

 The University of Dayton supports online gaming and Internet TV devices on the residential wired network - residence halls and neighborhoods.
-You need to register your device's MAC address with us for it to work on the UD network.
+You need to register your device's MAC address for it to work on the UD network.
+Devices without web browser access will not work on the wireless network.
+Registration only applies to the wired residential network.

 NOTE: For any housing changes (new check-ins or moves), please wait 24 hours after check-in to register your game console.
 This will ensure your address is updated in the device registration system.